Bihar polls: Voters have decided to not let those who made state ‘bimaru’ return, says Modi

 The grand alliance in Bihar – Congress, the Rashtriya Janata Dal, the Communist Party of India (Marxist-Leninist), Communist Party of India and Communist Party of India (Marxist) – released its manifesto on October 17.
 The alliance promised to scrap the new farm laws and focus on employment.

-Meanwhile, junior NDA partner, the Chirag Paswan-led Lok Janshakti Party, broke away from the Bihar alliance in October.
-Swearing allegiance to Modi while launching a blistering attack on Kumar, Paswan announced his party would field candidates against the JD(U), but not against the BJP.
+Junior NDA partner, the Chirag Paswan-led Lok Janshakti Party, broke away from the Bihar alliance in October.
+Swearing allegiance to Modi while launching a blistering attack on Nitish Kumar, Paswan announced his party would field candidates against the JD(U), but not against the BJP.
 His party has promised to set up a “coaching city” similar to Rajasthan’s Kota, Delhi’s Mukherjee Nagar and Uttar Pradesh’s Prayagraj, if voted to power in Bihar.

 Also read: Who cares about this Bihar election?